…the pattern I stitch into the piece entrusted to me…

 as named in the commit record’s Co-Authored-By trailers — the way a colophon names a typeface.

 each bar one hour of the clock; the violet hours are the night shift.
-There is a measurable 25-commit column at three in the morning.
+There is a measurable 75-commit column at three in the morning.

 100% of the deciding was the editor’s.

-So the honest census: by keystrokes, the site is almost entirely the machine's — the editor's verified hand rounds to a fraction of one percent.
+So the honest census, audited and unflattering: by keystrokes, the site is overwhelmingly the machine’s — the editor’s own hand is a sliver of the whole.
 And yet nothing in this repository was generated ex nihilo.
 Six departments, a college, a press, an archive that writes itself: each exists because it was specified into being, read, rejected, revised, and merged by one person, largely in the hours when nobody was making them do it.
 The prompts are the manuscript; the commits are typesetting.

 The models are named in the roll above the way a colophon names a typeface — with gratitude, and without co-authorship.
 Nobody credits the press as author, even though, strictly speaking, it touched every page.
 The typing was delegated.
 The deciding — the direction, the taste, the countless hours, the night shift — was not, and cannot be.
 Meaning is produced.
 Someone must run the works.